ZL-Audio/zl-audio.github.io/content/en/plugins/zlcompressor/manual.md

 **RMS Length**

-Controls the RMS time length (in millisecond).
+Controls the RMS window length (in millisecond).

 ___